-Energy Performance Certificate (EPC’s) are required at the time of offer (marketing) for sale or let of the building.
-The EPC shows an A (efficient) to G (least efficient) asset rating of the building and informs the owner, buyer or occupier of the building’s energy performance.
+An EPC will provide an energy rating from A to G and it indicates the energy efficiency of the building fabric and the heating, ventilation, cooling and lighting systems.
+Domestic and non-domestic EPCs inform prospective buyers or tenants about the building’s energy performance.
 In contrast to DECs that are produced annually, an EPC can be valid for up to 10 years if no major renovation occurs on the building.

-TEAM has accredited Low Carbon Energy Assessors in Design and Simulation, who can produce EPCs for your non-domestic buildings and enable you to meet the legal requirements.
-These assessors are trained to provide the EPC but also to can give bespoke advice to assist you in cutting energy costs and carbon emissions in your buildings.
+We have accredited Energy Assessors in Design and Simulation, Engineers and Low Carbon Consultants who can produce EPCs for your non-domestic buildings to ensure you meet the legal requirements.
+In addition to providing EPCs, we can give bespoke advice to assist you in cutting energy costs and carbon emissions in your buildings.
+We can carry out energy surveys, benchmarking and energy profiling of your buildings to identify areas of significant energy consumption and provide recommendations to save energy and costs.

 National Museums Liverpool set out to attain the most sustainable building possible, within the constraints of managing a museum environment.